pauhu/gemini-image-prompting-handbook/.github/pull_request_template.md

 ## Description
-Brief description of the changes in this PR.
+Brief description of the changes in this pull request.

 ## Type of Change
 - [ ] Bug fix (non-breaking change which fixes an issue)